tientrung866/Extracting-and-Saving-Video-Frames/README.md

 # Extracting-and-Saving-Video-Frames
- Extracting and Saving Video Frames with OpenCV
+ Extracting and Saving Video Frames with OpenCV.